Voedoe-H/ADPipeline/README.md

-# Anomaly Detection with MVTec AD Dataset
+# InsightAD: Anomaly Detection with MVTec AD Dataset

 This repository provides a full pipeline for anomaly detection using the [MVTec Anomaly Detection (AD)](https://www.kaggle.com/datasets/ipythonx/mvtec-ad) dataset.
 The project covers everything from data preprocessing, model training/testing with PyTorch, to plans for deployment via a REST API in a Docker container.